 The buildings display a large number of objects from old Lapland.

 The Museum area is only accessible when the Museum is open.
-Opening hours during summer (until August 18th) time tue-sun 12am-6pm.
+Will be open again in the summer of 2020.